diogotcorreia/chrome-whatsapp-dark-mode/README.md

 ## Limitations

 WhatsApp web dark mode is still not complete (that's why it's not available from the UI yet).
-Some parts of the app (e.g. the loading menu) might not have a dark theme yet.
+Some parts of the app might not have a dark theme yet.